arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

    and finds _DBServer001_
 4. The _Coordinator_ tries to contact _DBServer001_ and timeouts because it is not reachable.
-5. After a short while the _supervision_ (running in parallel on the _Agency_) will see that _heartbeats_ from _DBServer001_ are not coming in
+5. After a short while, the _supervision_ (running in parallel on the _Agency_) sees that _heartbeats_ from _DBServer001_ are not coming in
 6. The _supervision_ promotes one of the _followers_ (say _DBServer002_), that
    is in sync, to be _leader_ and makes _DBServer001_ a _follower_.
-7. As the _Coordinator_ continues trying to fetch the document it will see that the _leader_ changed to _DBServer002_
+7. As the _Coordinator_ continues trying to fetch the document, it sees that the _leader_ changed to _DBServer002_
 8. The _Coordinator_ tries to contact the new _leader_ (_DBServer002_) and returns
    the result: